Dontrell Hilliard Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- Against the Dolphins, Hilliard's zero rushing yards in his only career matchup are 30.5 fewer than his over/under in Sunday's game.
+- In his only career matchup against the Dolphins, Hilliard finished with zero rushing yards, 30.5 fewer yards than his over/under in Sunday's game.

-- Hilliard did not have a touchdown run in that game against the Dolphins.
+- Hilliard did not have a touchdown run in that outing against the Dolphins.

-- The Dolphins have the NFL's seventh-ranked defense against the run, surrendering 102.3 yards per game.
+- Allowing 102.3 rushing yards per game, the Dolphins have the seventh-ranked run defense in the league.

-- The Titans are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).
+- The Dolphins have given up 12 rushing touchdowns, seventh in the NFL.

 Recent Performances

-- Hilliard put together a 20-yard rushing performance in last week's matchup with the 49ers, carrying the ball five times (averaging four yards per carry).
+- In last week's matchup against the 49ers, Hilliard ran the ball five times for 20 yards (four yards per carry).

-- During his last three games, Hilliard has run for 82 yards on 20 carries (27.3 ypg), with zero touchdowns.
+- Over his last three outings, Hilliard has racked up 20 carries for 82 yards (27.3 per game).

 Hilliard's Tennessee Teammates